 Oak Furniture and Metalwork

-Vernacular furniture such as this and contemporary country furniture from France, Spain, Italy, the Low Countries and Scandinavia is sold in the quarterly Fine Art Sales.
-Attractive lower value oak and country furniture is sold in the twice monthly Antiques and Collectors Sales.
+Vernacular furniture such as this and contemporary country furniture from France, Spain, Italy, the Low Countries and Scandinavia, as well as lower value oak and country furniture is offered in all Mellors & Kirk Sales, including our curated two-day monthly Antique & Collectors Sales.